 International level Referees may referee any Gateball match in Australia or elsewhere, subject to WGU regulations.

-An International Referee appointed by the Referee Committee can examine International Referee candidates in accordance with WGU regulations.
+Acting with the approval of the NCGB, an International Referee accredited by the World Gateball Union can examine International Referee candidates in accordance with WGU regulations.